🤔 What's your county's water quality?

 Comprehensive Overview of Water Quality

-The city of Tampa, a large metropolitan area in Florida, obtains its drinking water supply mainly through the Hillsborough River with an additional supply of groundwater pumped through the local wellfields owned and operated by Tampa Bay Water.
-Tampa Water Department is in charge of the treatment and supply of drinkable water to more than 700,000 citizens and companies.
-The David L. Tippin Water Treatment Facility of the city employs tertiary filtration and disinfection processes to guarantee that water complies or even surpasses all the state and federal drinking water regulations.
+Tampa, one of Florida’s major metropolitan hubs, sources its drinking water primarily from the Hillsborough River, along with supplemental groundwater from regional wellfields managed by Tampa Bay Water.
+The Tampa Water Department oversees the treatment and distribution of potable water to over 700,000 residents and businesses.
+The city’s David L. Tippin Water Treatment Facility uses advanced filtration and disinfection methods to ensure water meets or exceeds all state and federal drinking water standards.

 Tampa (Hillsborough) Water Quality Challenges